nathan-cool/Endometriosis_Ireland/README.md

   </table>

-## Color Scheme
+## Colour Scheme
-- The website's colour scheme is colourful yet elegant.
+- The website's colour scheme is colourful yet minimlist.
 - The colours of each section are in contrast to one another.

 ## Typography